 A cycle way took me from the Wey Navigation to the Thames Path at Chertsey.
 It was easy walking again past Runnymede and Windsor, then I cut a mile or so across Slough to join the Grand Union Canal.

 Once I join the Grand Union Canal I will be following it until I reach the Oxford Canal just north of Daventry.
-I’ll post about this stretch of my walk from Dover to Cape Wrath soon.
+Read the next section of my travels here: Dover to Cape Wrath: Chapter 3

 Wildwalkinguk is a blog run by myself and my wife in our spare time, and we pay for its running costs ourselves.
 We do have some Amazon affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item we’ve linked to), the company will pay a small commission to us.
 This money goes towards the costs of hosting the blog.
 We would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can buy us a coffee here.
 Thank you so much for your support.
 Mark and Emma.